aerogear/charmil/README.md

 After installing the extension, users can use the features of that plugin without writing code for that particular feature which that plugin provides.

-1. Downloader pkg - It will download the binaries of plugins.
-Binaries may be zip / tar.gz.
-We need to extract them.
-2. Installer pkg - It will download and install a plugin.
-It will also support upgrade and remove plugins.
-3. Index pkg - Get All indexes, add, update or remove a index.
-4. Search Package - Search for packages via name, description locally and globally.

 ### Creating registry of CLIs

 > TODO